MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-setup-cicd-existing-pte.md

 ## Next step

-It is also possible to [Set up CI/CD for an Existing Per-Tenant Extension](algo-setup-cicd-existing-pte.md).
+It's also possible to [Set up CI/CD for an Existing Per-Tenant Extension](algo-setup-cicd-existing-pte.md).

 ## See also